 Who Uses Marketing Automation?

-• System architect: Typically, this is a technical role held by someone trained to be an expert in the platform and capable of configuring all core functionality including data rules, processes, steps and triggers.
-This person will be the system administrator ensuring ongoing operational efficiency and data compliance.
+• System architect: Typically, this is a technical role held by someone trained to be an expert in the platform and who’s capable of configuring all core functionality including data rules, processes, steps, and triggers.
+This person will be the system administrator who maintains operational efficiency and data compliance.

 • Web developer: This role includes the HTML development of emails and landing pages and their integration with website pages.
-This person will also ensure tracking scripts are in place, forms are configured, and integrations can be connected to third-party applications such as CRM systems.
+This person will also guarantee that tracking scripts are in place, forms are configured, and integrations can be connected to third-party applications, such as CRM systems.

-• Campaign builder: With the advanced settings in place, this person will be responsible for building, activating and reporting on all the campaigns required by the organization.
+• Campaign builder: With the advanced settings in place, this role is responsible for building, activating, and reporting on all the campaigns required by the organization.

 What Problems Does Marketing Automation Solve?